Main conjectures for non-CM elliptic curves at good ordinary primes: Abstract

 \section{Abstract}

-Let $E/\BQ$ be an elliptic curve and $p > 2$ be a prime of good ordinary reduction for $E$.
-Assume that the residue representation associated with $(E, p)$ is irreducible.
-In this paper, we prove more cases on several Iwasawa main conjectures for $E$.
-As applications, we prove more general cases of $p$-converse theorem and $p$-part BSD formula when the rank is less than or equal to $1$.
+Let $E/\mathbb{Q}$ be an elliptic curve, $K$ an imaginary quadratic field, and let $p > 2$ be a prime that splits in $K$ and at which $E$ has good ordinary reduction.
+Assume that the residual Galois representation associated with $(E, p)$ is irreducible.
+In this paper, we establish new cases of the two-variable Iwasawa main conjecture for $E$ over $K$.
+As applications, we obtain more general results on the $p$-converse theorem and the $p$-part of the Birch and Swinnerton-Dyer formula in rank at most one.